run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 (note that the password may have special characters, hence the need for surrounding quotes)

-If the NVIDIA Drivers were not pre-installed, they will be installed now.
-The script will ask to reboot, after which, re-run the command above.
+If the NVIDIA Drivers have not been pre-installed, they will be installed now.
+If that happens, the script will ask to reboot, after which, re-run the command above.